Configuring environment settings

 You add each environment setting to the environment settings for the appropriate service.

-When you configure an environment setting from Tonic Settings or using the Structural API, Structural automatically uses the new value.
+When you configure an environment setting from Structural Settings or using the Structural API, Structural automatically uses the new value.
 You do not need to specify a service.

 Restarting after a configuration change